 By 2050, the global population is projected to reach 9.8 billion.
 Yes, you read that correctly.
-Major shifts in demographics and climate are causing a strain in the agriculture industry and it is making us ask the question: what is an improved manufacturing process we can implement moving forward?
-Here we’ll discuss Stuart Oda’s Ted Talk diving into the benefits of controlled indoor farming with vertical racks and just how it may be the solution to sustaining the population.
+Major shifts in demographics and climate are causing a strain on the agriculture industry and it is making us ask the question: what is an improved manufacturing process we can implement moving forward?
+Here we’ll discuss Stuart Oda’s Ted Talk diving into the benefits of controlled indoor farming with vertical racks for vertical farms and just how it may be the solution to sustaining the population.

 The Need For Indoor Farming